How Does LendingTree Get Paid?

 You should also know what the national average mortgage rates are, so you can have an idea of what’s going on in the market and what’s normal.

-• Speak with your lender’s manager.
-A good first step is to call customer service and report the problem.
+• Speak with a manager.
+If you’re dealing with a mortgage lender, a good first step is to call customer service and report the problem.
 The lender may be willing to do something to resolve the situation.
+If you’re dealing with a property management company or landlord, escalate the matter to a manager, supervisor or owner.

 • File a complaint with the Consumer Financial Protection Bureau (CFPB).
 The CFPB exists to protect consumers like you, and lenders don’t want to be in hot water with a government agency.